Walt Disney Company’s Organizational Structure for Synergistic Diversification

 3. Geographical divisions

 Functional Groups.
-Disney’s functional groups are an organizational structural characteristic responsible for the corporate centralization of strategic management control throughout the multinational business.
-In this way, the company’s organizational structure ensures effective coordination of strategic growth among the business-type divisions or segments.
-Through centralized control, Disney’s corporate headquarters prioritize strategies that benefit multiple divisions.
-For example, characters from new movies (Studio Entertainment segment) are used in the company’s Disneyland amusement parks (Parks and Resorts segment) and merchandise (Consumer Products & Interactive Media segment).
-Such cooperation is possible through the functional groups in this corporate structure.
-Competitive rivalry and related forces enumerated in the Porter’s Five Forces analysis of The Walt Disney Company are addressed through the functional groups and the synergy they create from interdivisional cooperation.
+Disney’s functional groups or departments are an organizational structural characteristic responsible for the corporate centralization of strategic management control throughout the multinational business.
+The company’s organizational structure ensures effective coordination of strategic growth among the business-type divisions or segments.
+Through centralized control, the executives, managers, and offices at Disney’s corporate headquarters prioritize strategies that benefit multiple divisions.
+For example, characters from new movies (Disney Entertainment segment) are used in the company’s Disneyland amusement parks and resorts (DPEP segment) and merchandise (DPEP segment).
+Such cooperation is possible through the functional groups in this corporate structure’s hierarchy.
+Competitive rivalry and related forces enumerated in the Five Forces analysis of The Walt Disney Company are addressed through the following functional groups and the synergy they create from interdivisional cooperation:

 2. Europe